-University housing is equipped to meet the needs of today's college student and provides a "home away from home" for over 7,000 single students in traditional residence halls, suite-style and apartment-style residential communities.
-After acceptance to the University, housing and dining information is mailed to each incoming freshman.
-Following receipt of the admission deposit, each incoming freshman should sign up for on-campus housing and dining at www.clemson.edu/housing-dining.
+University housing is equipped to meet the needs of today’s college student and provides a “home away from home” for approximately 6,400 single students in 25 residence halls, and three apartment communities.
+Most rooms are double occupancy and most two-bedroom apartments accommodate four students.
+After acceptance to the University, housing and dining information is mailed to the students.
+Incoming freshmen should sign up for on-campus housing and dining at www.clemson.edu/housing-dining.
 Transfer students and former students returning are offered on-campus housing as space permits.

 Student Health Services